 Reporting on the results of both a biodiversity and carbon footprint with PBAF and PCAF also has similar outcomes for financial institutions.
 They both allow companies to mitigate risks and maximize opportunities, promote engagement and transparency with stakeholders, create effective strategies for mitigating climate change and biodiversity loss, and make better investment decisions.

 PBAF is just one of the ways in which the PCAF team is expanding how financial institutions should measure and mitigate their negative effects on the environment, such as through insured emissions.
-To stay up to date with the latest on the PCAF and PBAF standards, follow our climate disclosure newsletter, Full Disclosure with Kristina Wyatt.
+To stay up to date with the latest on the PCAF and PBAF standards, subscribe to our newsletter, Climate Decoded.